 Figure 10.6.2.10.2-1: Temporary user regroup

 1. The authorized user of MCPTT UE 1 makes use of the group management client of MCPTT UE 1 to create the temporary group according to the group creation procedure in 3GPP TS 23.280 [16] subclause 10.2.3.
 The configuration identifies the group as a temporary group.
 As part of this procedure, the MCPTT users are notified of their membership to the temporary group, and the MCPTT server is notified about the creation of the group and the list of group members.
-Editor's note: if the group name is to be provided by the authorized user during the group creation process, an addition will need to be made in the group creation procedure provided in 3GPP TS 23.280 [16].

 2. The user of MCPTT UE 1 initiates a group call according to the procedures described in either subclause 10.6.2.3.1.1 or 10.6.2.3.1.2 of the present document.
 The authorized user of MCPTT UE 1 is implicitly affiliated to the temporary group.
 The receiving MCPTT clients of MCPTT UEs 2 and 3 are implicitly affiliated to the group and are notified of this affiliation during the call setup.